achillessaxby/PUI2016_aes807/HW1_aes807/README.md

     - gittest_achilles
     - PUI2016_aes807

-Also, using the fork/clone/merge directions - everything completed successfully in github - with gittest_dfay_repo with Daniel Fay.
+Also, using the fork/clone/merge directions - everything completed successfully in github - with gittest_dfay_repo with Daniel Fay - merged with Daniel and can be seen on repo - achillessaxby.

 All the files and screenshots have been taken and stored in the Jupyter notebooks under the /homedirs/aes807/PUI2016 folder.

-The LAB and Assignment(1) - completed on my local machine.
+The LAB and Assignment(1) - completed on my local machine - on repo - github/achillessaxby/gittest_achilles.
 The Assignment(2) and Assignment(3) - started, completed on Jupyter through compute.

 ![Screenshot 1 Assignment 2: In compute - successful commands >> pwd-alias-pwd](Compute - (pwd_alias_pwd) - screenshot.png)